encode/django-rest-framework/docs/examples/modelviews.rst

     #  Demonstrates API's input validation using JSON input
     bash: curl -X POST -H 'Content-Type: application/json' --data-binary '{"foo":true}' http://api.django-rest-framework.org/model-resource-example/
    {"detail": {"bar": ["This field is required."], "baz": ["This field is required."]}}

-We could also have added the handler methods :meth:`.Resource.get()`, :meth:`.Resource.post()` etc... seen in the last example, but Django REST framework provides nice default implementations for us that do exactly what we'd expect them to.